Anorexia nervosa

-The cause of anorexia is currently unknown.
-There appear to be some genetic components with identical twins more often affected than fraternal twins.
-Cultural factors also appear to play a role, with societies that value thinness having higher rates of the disease.
-Additionally, it occurs more commonly among those involved in activities that value thinness, such as high-level athletics, modeling, and dancing.
-Anorexia often begins following a major life-change or stress-inducing event.
-The diagnosis requires a significantly low weight and the severity of disease is based on body mass index (BMI) in adults with mild disease having a BMI of greater than 17, moderate a BMI of 16 to 17, severe a BMI of 15 to 16, and extreme a BMI less than 15.
-In children, a BMI for age percentile of less than the 5th percentile is often used.
+Anorexia often develops during adolescence or young adulthood.
+One psychologist found multiple origins of anorexia nervosa in a typical female patient, but primarily sexual abuse and problematic familial relations, especially those of overprotecting parents showing excessive possessiveness over their children.
+The exacerbation of the mental illness is thought to follow a major life-change or stress-inducing events.
+Ultimately however, causes of anorexia are varied and differ from individual to individual.
+There is emerging evidence that there is a genetic component, with identical twins more often affected than fraternal twins.
+Cultural factors play a very significant role, with societies that value thinness having higher rates of the disease.
+Anorexia also commonly occurs in athletes who play sports where a low bodyweight is thought to be advantageous for aesthetics or performance, such as dance, cheerleading, gymnastics, running, figure skating and ski jumping (Anorexia athletica).

-Treatment of anorexia involves restoring the patient back to a healthy weight, treating their underlying psychological problems, and addressing behaviors that promote the problem.
-While medications do not help with weight gain, they may be used to help with associated anxiety or depression.
+Treatment of anorexia involves restoring the patient back to a healthy weight, treating their underlying psychological problems, and addressing underlying maladaptive behaviors.
+A daily low dose of olanzapine has been shown to increase appetite and assist with weight gain in anorexia nervosa patients.
+Psychiatrists may prescribe their anorexia nervosa patients medications to better manage their anxiety or depression.
 Different therapy methods may be useful, such as cognitive behavioral therapy or an approach where parents assume responsibility for feeding their child, known as Maudsley family therapy.
 Sometimes people require admission to a hospital to restore weight.
-Evidence for benefit from nasogastric tube feeding is unclear; such an intervention may be highly distressing for both anorexia patients and healthcare staff when administered against the patient's will under restraint.
+Evidence for benefit from nasogastric tube feeding is unclear.
 Some people with anorexia will have a single episode and recover while others may have recurring episodes over years.
-Many complications improve or resolve with the regaining of weight.
+The largest risk of relapse occurs within the first year post-discharge from eating disorder therapy treatment.
+Within the first two years post-discharge, approximately 31% of anorexia nervosa patients relapse.
+Many complications, both physical and psychological, improve or resolve with nutritional rehabilitation and adequate weight gain.